To report bugs or request help with problems in building or running BornAgain,

 This error shows up when a Python module tries to use a Python library that is different than the one the interpreter uses.
 This might happen if the user’s system contains several Python installations.

-bornagain module, another library will be loaded by the interpreter itself.
-This will cause given fatal Python error.
-Make sure you are running correct Python interpreter and that your PYTHONPATH, DYLD_LIBRARY_PATH doesn't contain old BornAgain installation.
+libpython2.7.so libraries: one will be loaded by the bornagain module, the other will be loaded by the interpreter itself.
+This will cause the given fatal Python error.
+Make sure you are running the correct Python interpreter and that your